Updated January 2017

 Don’t delay shopping for airfare; you could pay a steep penalty.
 In the U.S. (as well as some other nations), waiting to purchase plane tickets until one or two weeks before departure can dramatically increase the price and you’ll notice some airlines sales require 21-day advance purchases.
 Tip: For domestic airfare, buy between 3 months and 30 days before departure.

 Shop an airfare comparison search site so you can compare airline prices.
 You must do this because no single airline always has the best fare (and we’ve proved this).
-If you don’t compare, you could pay too much.
+Don’t compare, and you could pay too much (sometimes, much too much).

 In the U.S. the cheapest days to fly are generally Tuesday, Wednesday and Saturday.
-This can vary from country to country but generally weekdays have better deals.
-Again, use a comparison site to be sure.
+This can vary from country to country but weekdays generally have better deals than weekends but again, use a comparison search site to be sure.

 Everyone likes non-stop flights but you often pay extra for this convenience, so always compare prices of non-stops and connecting flights.